 - Use Canvas Discussions to have students analyze a topic or reading.
 Take it a step further and have students lead the discussions!

-- Incorporate polls into your class using the Polls for Canvas app or another polling app.
+- Incorporate polls into your class using the Polls for Canvas app, Zoom polling, or another polling app.

 Tips for providing multiple means of engagement

 - Get to know your students using Canvas Discussions.
 Have them introduce themselves and share their interests.